Getting to grips with Pignoletto. Part 1.

 And wine?

 Emilia-Romagna has also been making wine since Etruscan times.
 Viticulturally, this region forms a bridge between the Venetian north and the Tuscan south.
-It’s perhaps best known for sparkling wine like Lambrusco.
-Nonetheless, there are many other indigenous and international grape varieties along with different vinous traditions.
+It’s perhaps best known for sparkling wines such as Lambrusco.
+However, there are many other indigenous and international grape varieties along with different vinous traditions.
 These have created a patchwork of separate but often overlapping territories and wine styles.

-Wine production remains enormous, with a vast range of wines of every colour, style and price.
+Wine production in Emilia-Romagna remains enormous, with a vast range of wines of every colour, style and price.
 Until relatively recently, production concentrated on quantity from the flat land rather than quality from the hillsides.
-But that’s no longer the case.
+But that’s changing.

 No longer cheap and cheerful

 Pignoletto is a white grape variety with many synonyms.
 Locally, it’s called Grechetto Gentile, or sometimes Alionzina or Rébola.
-Its origins remain obscure though they are likely ancient.
+Its origins remain obscure, though they are likely ancient.
 Perhaps, as the name Grechetto suggests, its roots are Greek.
-Further south in Umbria it’s Grechetto di Todi, often included in the Orvieto blend.
+Further south in Umbria, it’s the Grechetto di Todi, often included in the Orvieto blend.
 There’s also some in the Lazio and Marche regions too.
-However, Emilia grows most of it and so is the homeland.
+However, Emilia grows most of it and is the homeland.

 Now the potential of Pignoletto is being realised at long last.
 In the recent past, Pignoletto the grape made Pignoletto the white wine.
-But even that’s changed.
+But in 2014, that changed.

-In 2014, Pignoletto the grape became Pignoletto the place instead.
+In 2014, the grape variety became the geographical place.

-Producers saw a need to protect the name Pignoletto and also create a more specific identity for the wines.
-Something that can’t be copied by growers anywhere else.
+Producers decided to protect the name Pignoletto and also create a specific identity for the wines that couldn’t be copied elsewhere.

-Postscript Note: this situation changed radically in 2023, see footnote at the end of this piece.
+Note: in 2023, this situation is no longer the case – see footnote at the end of this piece.

 DOC Pignoletto

-The revised DOC Pignoletto stretches across the broad plain of the river Po.
+From 2014, DOC Pignoletto stretches across the broad plain of the river Po.
 It extends into the foothills of the snow-capped Apennines.
-About 3,000 hectares produces some 10 million bottles per year.
-Compared to Prosecco, that’s a drop in the ocean.
-It also includes three sub-zones; DOC Modena, DOC Colli di Imola and DOC Reno.
+About 3,000 hectares produce some 10 million bottles per year.
+It also has three sub-zones, namely DOC Modena, DOC Colli di Imola and DOC Reno.

 Meanwhile, 90% of all the DOC production comes from just four mega-sized wineries.
 High yields (100 to 170 hl/ha) produce neutral base wines of high acidity.
 That’s not great for still wine, but it’s an ideal base for fizz.
 Much of this wine is drunk locally, quaffed in the bars of Bologna and Modena.
 However, UK supermarkets have been quick to offer it as a good value alternative to the ubiquitous Prosecco.